 Check Disk IO Performance on Linux

 In Linux system, we can use iostat command to get performance data for disks.
-If the issue happed in the past, we can use sar to get the historical data to analyze what was going on at that time.
-We can also use monitor tool like telegraf to collect these metrics like disk iops, disk io bytes, disk time.
+If the issue happed in the past, we can use sar command to get the historical data to analyze what was going on at that time.
+We can also use monitor tools like telegraf to collect these metrics like disk iops, disk io bytes, disk time.

-Next we can use iotop check which process is generating workloads to our disks.
+Next we can use iotop to check which process is generating workloads to our disks.
 More info about iotop here.

 10 iostat commands on Linux